oanda/apidocs/v1/orders.md

 : _Optional_ Retrieve open orders for a specific instrument only.
 Default: all.

 ids
-: _Optional_ A comma separated list of orders to retrieve.
+: _Optional_ An URL encoded comma (*%2C*) separated list of orders to retrieve.
 Maximum number of ids: 50.
 No other parameter may be specified with the ids parameter.

 #### Example
     $curl -X GET "http://api-sandbox.oanda.com/v1/accounts/12345/orders?instrument=EUR_USD&count=2"